Last updated: September 17, 2019

 Analysis

-The law provides that the health warning on both of the main exposed surfaces of each primary package.
+The law requires health warnings on both of the main exposed surfaces of each primary package.

 The law meets FCTC Art.
 11 with regard to warning requirements on unit packaging and labeling.